jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 ## Choosing the base model

-We create a pre-trained ResNet-50 model from torchvision, and since we want to learn a better `embedding`, the first thing is to see which layer is suitable for use as an `embedding layer`.
+We create a pre-trained ResNet-50 model from `torchvision`, and since we want to learn a better `embedding`, the first thing we need is to see which layer is suitable to use as an `embedding layer`.
 You can call `finetuner.display(model, input_size)` to plot the model architecture.

 ```python